dotnet/android/Documentation/DevelopmentTips.md

 for this, it might be more advisable to use an editor like Visual Studio Code and build via the command-line.

+Windows also requires `xabuild.exe` in place of the `tools/scripts/xabuild` script used on other platforms.

+So a command on macOS such as:

+	$ tools/scripts/xabuild /t:SignAndroidPackage tests/locales/Xamarin.Android.Locale-Tests/Xamarin.Android.Locale-Tests.csproj

+Would be run on Windows as:

+	> bin\Debug\bin\xabuild.exe /t:SignAndroidPackage tests\locales\Xamarin.Android.Locale-Tests\Xamarin.Android.Locale-Tests.csproj

 # Unit Tests

 The `xamarin-android` repo contains several unit tests: